 Ellen Cooney is the author of seven previous novels, most recently The Mountaintop School for Dogs and Other Second Chances, Lambrusco, and A Private Hotel for Gentle Ladies.
 Her short stories have appeared in The New Yorker and many literary journals, such as Glimmer Train, The Literary Review, and Ontario Review.
 A Fellow of the National Endowment for the Arts and the Massachusetts Artists Foundation, she has taught creative writing at MIT, Harvard, and Boston College.
-Her next novel, The Mountaintop School For Dogs And Other Second Chances, will be published in the spring of 2014 by Houghton Mifflin Harcourt.
+Her next novel, The Mountaintop School For Dogs And Other Second Chances, will be published in the summer of 2014 by Houghton Mifflin Harcourt.
 Visit Publerati Author's Page…

 "This remarkably talented author writes in a refined, understated prose." -- The New York Times Book Review